nixiesearch/nixiesearch/docs/docs/features/indexing/overview.md

 ### Indexing REST API

-Each Nixiesearch index has an `_index` REST endpoint where you can [HTTP PUT](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PUT) your documents to.
+Each Nixiesearch index has an `/v1/index/<index-name>` REST endpoint where you can [HTTP POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) your documents to.

 This endpoint expects a JSON payload in [one of the following formats](../../features/indexing/format.md):